smirarab/1kp/speciestrees/groups/README.md

 We made an attempt to make trees restricted to smaller parts of the big tree for enhanced visualization.
-For 6 groups, we made visually pleasing trees manually, shown here.
+For 6 groups, Sean Graham made visually pleasing trees manually, shown below:

 - [Gymnosperms](Gymnosperms_phylowiki_fig.pdf)
 - [Hornworts](Hornworts_phylowiki_fig.pdf)